 An example of meat is a steak.

-- The essence, substance, or gist: the meat of the editorial.
+The meat of the editorial.

 An example of meat is the edible part of a walnut.

 An example of meat is the good part of a story.

 The meat of a story.

 The butchery's profit rate on various meats varies greatly.

 We recruited him right from the meat of our competitor.